JuanPabloDiaz/drumMachine/README.md

 [drum machine](https://drum.jpdiaz.dev) is licensed under the MIT License.

-We hope you enjoy using the drum machine!
+I hope you enjoy using the drum machine!

 <!-- OTHER PROJECTS -->